varrockbank/yew/README.md

 ### alpha.5 Version Control

-A Yew project can contain a git directory and .gitignore file at the root.
+A Yew project can contain a `.git` directory and `.gitignore` file at the root.

+### alpha.6 lists

+A special directory at a root named `lists` is reserved for storing arbitrary lists.
+A list is expected to be modified anachronistically.

+#### alpha.6.1 format

+Each file with a `txt` extension form a list.

+`md` based list may be supported in the future.

+#### alpha.6.2 elements

+Each non-empty line in a `txt` file is an element of the list.

+#### alpha.6.2 directory pattern

+Users can use an arbitrary structure of subdirectories.
+Yew recurses through the directory for all valid `list`.

+#### alpha.6.3 implementation limits

+lists
+: 1000

+folder depth
+: 10

+Behavior beyond these limits are left to implementation.